 The marking is FM-2, Confederate Air Force, covered F4F-3, VF-41, CV-4 USS Ranger, Spring 1941.

-This wildcat, Yellow is Mr. Color #329 Yellow FS 13538, Light gray is #315 Gray FS 16440, there is not matched the color of Tail Wing’s Willow Green, but actually, it is surprisingly Russian Green #135 was right for this Willow Green, I suppose.
+This Wildcat, Yellow is Mr. Color #329 Yellow FS 13538, and Light gray is #315 Gray FS 16440; there is not matched the color of Tail Wing’s Willow Green, but actually, it is surprisingly Russian Green #135 was correct for this Willow Green, I suppose.

-This is a bonus part, the choke (wheel stopper) is attached, I painted the parts in yellow.
+This is a bonus part; the choke (wheel stopper) is attached.
+I painted the parts yellow.

-On the underside of the fuselage, IFF lights of red, green, and yellow were attached to the center, and it was finely painted.
+On the underside of the fuselage, IFF red, green, and yellow lights were attached to the center, and it was finely painted.

 This coloring is FM-2, Confederate Air Force, covered FM-2, VOC-1, the 50th VJ Day Memorial Flight over Pearl Harbor take off from CVN-70 USS Carl Vinson, September 1995.

-There are various kinds of blue of the US Navy in WWII, and this time it seems a bit too dense if I thought FS15042 gloss sea blue is good.
+There are various kinds of blue of the US Navy in WWII, and this time it seems a bit too dense if I thought FS15042 gloss sea blue was good.
 I had planned to use Creo’s US Navy aircraft standard paint color set.
-In fact, Sea Blue of FS15040 seems to be good.
+Sea Blue of FS15040 seems to be good.
 But this color is sold nowhere.
-In the end, I painted Gloss Sea Blue of FS15042 in the set and mixed it with Mr. Color #65 Indy Blue a little.
+Ultimately, I painted Gloss Sea Blue of FS15042 in the set and mixed it with Mr. Color #65 Indy Blue.

-Since there is no change if it is only blue, I tried putting in a white in panel lines for accent.
-I wonder this process increases information and looks good.
+Since there is no change if it is only blue, I tried putting a white in panel lines for accent.
+I wonder if this process increases information and looks good.

-There is a sense of precision even at the extremely small scale of 1/144 because it has a good quality Cartograf decal.
+There is a sense of precision even at the tiny scale of 1/144 because it has a good quality Cartograf decal.

 The SWEET airplane kits always make me feel good.
-It is about 6 cm in length and 8 cm in total width, which is about the size of a palm but it is realistic with extremely small molds.
-I have to be careful not to break the thin landing gears, I think it’s so wonderful that some Sweet models look more realistic than 1/72 scales.
+It is about 6 cm in length and 8 cm in total width, which is about the size of a palm, but it is realistic with microscopic molds.
+I have to be careful not to break the thin landing gears.
+I think it’s so wonderful that some Sweet models look more realistic than 1/72 scales.

 (10-April-2018)